actionhero/actionhero-chat/README.md

 # Chat Sample Project

 This project is a fully-fledged modern application based on `Actionhero`, `React`, and `Next.JS`.
 It uses Sequelzie as the ORM and connects to Redis and Postgres.
 This app is deployed automatically to Heroku from the master branch.
-This project is meant to serve as a template for your Actionhero projects.
+This project is meant to serve as an example for a more complex Actionhero projects.

 This application features:

-- Project layout
+- Clear Project layout
 - Accounts (sign up, sign in, Sessions, CSRF validation)
 - Real time chat
 - Persistent message storage